WGBH-MLA/aws-wrapper/README.md

 Scripts for our most common interactions with AWS.
 For documentation on a particular script, run it without arguments.

+Before running any of the examples, you will need to have an AWS IAM user, with your API credentials in the conventional location, and also have a zone ID for your Route 53 DNS zone.
+The zone ID could be passed as a command line argument in all the examples below, but you can also specify it just once in `.config.yml`, as you can with all command line arguments.

 Typically, bare servers can be set up:
 ```
 ruby scripts/ec2_elb_start.rb --name abc.wgbh-mla-test.org